Blog/Braverse/💎Collector & Product

 Two practical notes for collectors:

-- Which specific cards get Secret treatments varies by set, and the marquee Cookies tend to get the flashiest versions.
-We won't name "the chase card" of a given set without confirming it.
-[Verify per-set chase cards and any pull-rate information against official sources; do not trust unverified pull-rate claims.]
+• Which specific cards get Secret treatments varies by set, and the marquee Cookies tend to get the flashiest versions.
+We won't name "the chase card" of a given set without confirming it, and you shouldn't trust unverified pull-rate claims either - check per-set chase cards and pull rates against official sources.

 What "hidden" cards mean